StabiBerlin/ocrd_butler/README.rst

 - maybe the PROCESSORS can be dynamically generated out of the ocrd_tools.json of the installed packages.
 - switch to RabbitMQ instead of Redis as broker to be consistent with Kitodo.
+- Use processor groups to be able to build forms with these presented.

 TODOs
 -----